lizzieinvancouver/morasoilinoculation/docs/notes/seedGerminationConditionNotes.md

 - Total germination after 32 days was significantly higher for the alternating temperature treatments, but only 2% lower for the 9 hour photoperiod compared to the 7+2 hour photoperiod
 - Germination was much lower for the 19º temperature treatments, but was 18% higher for the split 7+2 hour photoperiod treatment

+**USDA:**
+Western Hemlock
+- Stratification for 3-4 weeks at 1-4º improves germination and germination rate
+- Optimum germination temperature around 20º
+   - Each 5º drop in temperature, germination time is doubled

 **Sources Cited**
 - Allen, G. S. (1941a).
 A standard germination test for douglas fir seed. *The Forestry Chronicle*, *17*(2), 75–78. [https://doi.org/10.5558/tfc17075-2](https://doi.org/10.5558/tfc17075-2)